 The Company evaluates the performance of its segments based on earnings (loss) before income taxes (EBT) from continuing operations.
 Segment EBT includes the allocation of certain corporate expenses to the segments, including depreciation and amortization expense related to unallocated corporate assets.
 Certain income and charges are not allocated to segments in the Company's management reports because they are not considered in evaluating the segments' operating performance.
 Unallocated income and charges include certain interest expense; certain net investment income; certain share-based compensation; and certain research and development expenses, selling, general and administrative expenses and other expenses or income that were deemed to be not directly related to the businesses of the segments.
-Additionally, unallocated charges include amortization and impairment of certain other items, which may include major restructuring and restructuring-related costs, goodwill and long-lived asset impairment charges and litigation settlements and/or damages.
+Additionally, unallocated charges include amortization of certain intangible assets, recognition of the step-up of inventories to fair value and certain other acquisition-related charges, third-party acquisition and integration services costs and certain other items, which may include major restructuring and restructuring-related costs, goodwill and long-lived asset impairment charges and litigation settlements and/or damages.